atilagulers/e-moji/README.md

 I figured out by myself all of them.
 When i start project i thought how can i make it more scalable and i found all of the solutions.
 I think it was more complex then before we've done.

+### File Structure
+* components/: Contains HTML templates for different components of the app such as the restaurant list (my_restaurants.html), the individual restaurant view (restaurant.html), and review submissions (reviews.html).
+* core/: Houses the main Django app with views (views.py), URL dispatchers (urls.py), models (models.py), forms, and tests (tests.py).
+* static/: Stores static files like CSS, JavaScript, and image assets.
+Inside the images folder, restaurant-related images are kept.
+* templates/: Includes base HTML (base.html) and navigation bar template (navbar.html) which are extended by other templates.
+* emoji-project/: The main project directory with settings and root URL configurations.

+### Running the Application

+1. Execute python manage.py runserver from the terminal in the project directory.
+2. Open a web browser and navigate to localhost:8000 to access the application.